An algebra for covariant observers in de Sitter space: Introduction

-This residual symmetry is then gauged by equipping the observer with a clock and an orthogonal frame, thereby constructing a nontrivial gauge-invariant algebra.
-This approach, however, is inherently incomplete from the perspective of full gravitational constraints.
-Crucially, a complete theory should not arbitrarily prefer one boost direction to others in a spacetime where all such directions are physically equivalent.
+The residual symmetry is then gauged by equipping the observer with a clock and an orthogonal frame, thereby constructing a nontrivial gauge-invariant algebra.
+This approach, however, is incomplete from the perspective of full gravitational constraints.
+Crucially, in a spacetime where all boost directions are physically equivalent, no single direction should be preferred \textit{a priori}.

-The limitation of the CLPW framework becomes apparent when considering multiple observers.
-The original construction already requires an antipodal observer to ensure a consistent representation of the gauge-invariant subalgebra on the physical Hilbert space.\footnote{Subsequent research shows this representation is faithful (and hence a von Neumann algebra) if and only if there exists another observer on the opposite patch \cite{DeVuyst:2024fxc,DeVuyst:2024khu}.
-A physical explanation may involve the classical impossibility of deforming a single static patch without also deforming the opposite patch—assuming spherical symmetry and the weak energy condition \cite{folkestad2024subregion}—or the quantum mechanical fact that a single-particle state in dS fails to be annihilated by all dS Killing generators \cite{Kaplan:2024xyk}.} Nevertheless, within the CLPW setup, the requirement to preserve the boost symmetry for a well-defined entropy forces any additional observers to be coincident or strictly antipodal.
-Although one may consider observers on non-geodesic trajectories (e.g., general boost orbits in \cite{DeVuyst:2024fxc,DeVuyst:2024khu}), this still precludes two separate free-falling observers on generic, non-antipodal geodesics.
-A complete theory of quantum gravity must accommodate observers on arbitrary geodesics—a fundamental property absent from the CLPW framework, yet evident in our everyday experience.
+A limitation of the CLPW framework becomes apparent when considering multiple observers.
+The original construction already requires an antipodal observer to ensure a consistent representation of the gauge-invariant subalgebra on the physical Hilbert space.\footnote{Subsequent studies show that this representation is faithful (and hence a von Neumann algebra) if and only if there exists another observer on the opposite patch \cite{DeVuyst:2024fxc,DeVuyst:2024khu}.
+A physical explanation may involve the classical impossibility of deforming a single static patch without also deforming the opposite patch—assuming spherical symmetry and the weak energy condition \cite{folkestad2024subregion}—or the quantum mechanical fact that a single-particle state in dS fails to be annihilated by all dS Killing generators \cite{Kaplan:2024xyk}.} Nevertheless, within the CLPW setup, maintaining boost invariance as required for a well-defined entropy forces any additional observers to be coincident or strictly antipodal.
+Although one may consider the observers on non-geodesic trajectories (e.g., general boost orbits in \cite{DeVuyst:2024fxc,DeVuyst:2024khu}), it nonetheless precludes two separate free-falling observers on generic, non-antipodal geodesics.
+Any framework intended to describe local physics in de Sitter space should accommodate observers on arbitrary geodesics—a feature that is not captured by the original CLPW construction.

+In short, a satisfying scenario must simultaneously achieve two requirements: gauging the full $SO(1,d)$ symmetry while incorporating multiple observers along arbitrary geodesics.
+These two requirements appear incompatible within the CLPW framework.